tsdev/spinw/docs/pages/swplot/swplot.plotbase.md

 : Determines the length of the a, b and c arrows.
-If 0, the length will be equal to the corresponding lattice parameters, while if non-zero, the number determines the length in Angstrom.
-Default is 2 Angstrom.
+If 0, the length will be equal to the corresponding lattice parameters, while if non-zero, the number determines the length in Å. Default is 2 Å.

 `label`
 : Logical variable, plots abc labels if true.
 Default is true.